 1. Bathroom Size Is the Starting Point

 When evaluating a bathroom fan 80 vs 100 CFM, a general guideline is 1 CFM per square foot of bathroom space.
 However, real-world conditions often require adjustments.
-Small standard bathrooms usually find 80 CFM sufficient, while larger or open-layout bathrooms perform better with the 100 CFM upgrade.
+An 80 CFM exhaust fan is usually sufficient for small standard bathrooms, while larger or open-layout bathrooms perform better with the 100 CFM upgrade.

 2. Moisture Load and Usage